aalluinmar/inventory-application/inventory_backend/README.md

 ### Instructions

-    After configuring the docker desktop, then open terminal and redirect the `inventory_backend` folder.
+    After configuring the docker desktop, then open terminal and switch to `inventory_backend` directory.

 ### Migrate and load data using Docker Command